 Pro Tip:

-Donโt start too heavy.
-Part of doing this exercise is figuring out your balance.
-You won't find that sweet spot if the cable has too much weight.
+Don't start too heavy.
+Part of doing this exercise is finding your balance.
+You won't find that sweet spot if the cable has too much weight loaded.

 Barbell Exercises